luminous558/Palmora-Group-HR-Analysis-PROJECT-/README.md

 ### 🔹 1. **Gender Distribution**

-Overall imbalance: Males constitute a significantly higher percentage of the workforce (e.g., 75%), with females underrepresented, especially in technical and leadership roles.
+Overall imbalance: Males constitute a significantly higher percentage of the workforce (49.2%), with females underrepresented, especially in Legal and Accounting roles.

-Regional differences: Region B has the lowest female representation (<20%), while Region C has the highest.
+Regional differences: Kaduna has the lowest female representation (<40%), while Abuja and Lagos has the highest.

-Departmental variation: Departments such as Production and Engineering are heavily male-dominated, while HR and Admin have more gender balance.
+Departmental variation: Departments such as Accounting and Legal are heavily male-dominated, while Marketing and Training Deartment have more gender balance.

 ### 🔹 2. **Performance Ratings by Gender**